jsplumb-toolkit-demonstrations/flowchart-builder/README.md

 - **dataGenerator** This function is used by the Toolkit to generate an initial dataset for a Node you have begun to drag.
 Required. whenever a new node is dropped on whitespace.

-`SurfaceDropManager` is an extension of the [Drop Manager](drop-manager) which provides default implementations for the various drop functions.
+`SurfaceDropManager` is an extension of the Drop Manager which provides default implementations for the various drop functions.
 By default, the Surface Drop Manager is configured to allow nodes/groups to be dropped onto the canvas or an existing edge, and for nodes to be dropped on groups.
-Detailed documentation can be found [on this page](surface-drop-manager).

 Note that `SurfaceDropManager` uses a delegated drag handler, so the contents of the element acting as the container for draggables can be arbitrarily updated by your code without needing to inform the drop manager of the changes - it will track them automatically.